openhab/openhab-addons/bundles/org.openhab.binding.mqtt/README.md

 By default discovery services (like homie or homeassistant) are enabled on a broker.
 This behaviour can be controlled with a configuration parameter.

-* __enableDiscovery__:If set to true, enables discovery on this broker, if set to false, disables discovery services om this broker.
+* __enableDiscovery__:If set to true, enables discovery on this broker, if set to false, disables discovery services on this broker.

 ## Supported Channels